HOW DOES A FELONY AFFECT YOUR LIFE?

 The implications of a felony conviction are far-reaching, going beyond time spent incarcerated.
 Job opportunities are often limited, and housing discrimination becomes an all too real concern, subsequently leading to a significant alteration in an individual’s life.

-What are the Mental and Emotional Consequences of a Felony Conviction?
+the Mental and Emotional Consequences of a Felony Conviction

 Depression is a frequent mental toll experienced by felons, often stemming from feelings of remorse, memories of prison life, or the struggles of adjusting to life after incarceration.
 This state of despair may lead to a loss of motivation or direction, potentially deepening the mental health crisis being experienced.